carozozo/caro-console/README.md

 # Caro-Console

-The module for easy-reading node.js console base on [cli-color](https://www.npmjs.com/package/cli-color)
+The module for easy-reading node.js console depend on [cli-color](https://www.npmjs.com/package/cli-color)

 ## Install and Usage